Cedar Tree Class - Year 3/4

 HOME READING: This will be central to your child’s learning this year.
 The expectation in Years 3 and 4 is that children read for 10-15 minutes at least 5 times per week – the class with the most children reading 5 times a week wins the Extreme Reading award!
-Reading scheme books will be handed out every Monday and need to be returned every Friday.
+Reading scheme books will be handed out every Monday and brought to school every day.
 Please record the book and page number in your child’s reading record (you are welcome to include books from home and 'free choice' books from our class library).
 Reading records should be brought to school every day.

 HOMEWORK: English and maths homework is given every Friday – to be returned by the following Wednesday.
 Please encourage your child to check the basics carefully (neat handwriting, capital letters, full stops) and to take pride in their presentation.

 TIMES TABLES: Instant recall of all times tables up to x12 is a crucial foundation of mathematics.
 This year, the government is introducing a statutory Multiplication Tables Check for Year 4s around the country.
 We strongly advise regular practice at home for Years 3 and 4 - this could include chanting, copying them out, being tested by an adult, or using online resources - e.g. TT Rockstars, Hit the Button, Mathletics, Maths Frame, or Topmarks.
 Squeebles is also a very popular and effective app used by parents for maths (and spellings!).

 SPELLINGS: These are given every Friday and tested the following Friday.
 Children can also learn the various Word Walls of essential high-frequency spellings by logging onto our Spelling App (see below).
 Log-in details are in the back of their reading record.